Home » Blog » Mac OS X » How to Outlook Search Not Finding all Emails?

 Rollins Duke Approved By

-Several factors can contribute to the malfunction in the Outlook Search.
-At times, it could be because of the indexing issues, or the search criteria you are using might be too narrow or incorrectly specified.
-And the Outlook Add-ins might interfere with the functionality or even the issues with the Outlook profile itself, also hindering the performance of the search options.
-Since there is are wide range of reasons, it is essential to understand the potential culprit as the first step and then resolve and regain control over the emails.
+Several factors can contribute to the malfunction of Outlook’s Search.
+It could be due to the indexing issues or the search criteria you are using.
+Otherwise, the Outlook Add-ins might interfere with the functionality or even cause issues with Outlook profile, which can hinder the search option’s performance.
+Since there are wide range of causes for this, it is essential to understand the potential cause and then resolve it.

-We will explore everything from simple fixes to advanced solutions, ensuring you can once again rely on Outlook’s search functionality to efficiently manage your inbox.
+We will explore everything from simple to advanced fixed, ensuring you can get Outlook’s search functionality back to manage the inbox efficiently.

 Understand Why Outlook Search Fails

-• Indexing Issues: Outlook relies on the index to locate emails, and if the index is incomplete, outdated, or corrupted, the search results will be incomplete.
-Usually, this is the major reason why Outlook search is not working.
+• Indexing Issue: Outlook relies on the index to locate the emails, and if the index is outdated, incomplete or corrupted, it will affect the search result.
+This could be the major reason why Mac Outlook Search is not finding all emails.

-• Corrupted Outlook Profile: Outlook profile consists of all the settings and data files that are associated with the account.
-If the profile is corrupted, it would cause issues like Outlook not receiving emails, Outlook search not working, Outlook closing automatically after opening, etc. The list goes on.
+• Corrupted Outlook Profile: An Outlook profile consists of all the settings and data files that are associated with the account.
+If any corruption occurs in the profile, that would lead to most of the common errors we find, including Outlook displaying all emails, Outlook not receiving new emails, Outlook search not working, Outlook closing automatically after opening, Outlook for Mac Error code 17193, and the list goes on.

-Troubleshooting Measures: Steps to Fix Outlook Search Not Finding All Emails
+Fix Outlook Search Not Finding All Emails – Try Different Methods

-Here’s a step-by-step guide to address the “Outlook search not finding all emails” problem:
+Here’s a step-by-step guide to address the “Outlook search not working” problem:

 1. Double-check the Search Scope